 On May 10, familiar faces from the Ardmore community trickled into the Ardmore Convention Center, where they learned the news.
 This time, Jessie Nance, a Board member and great-granddaughter of Lloyd Noble, joined Buckner on stage to reveal the Noble Research Institute's new logo.

 Gary Simmons, who retired from the Noble Foundation in 1988 as the Agricultural Division director, held up his cellphone to take photos of Buckner's presentation of the Noble Research Institute's new mission statement: "To deliver solutions to great agricultural challenges."

-"Having been part of and accustomed to The Samuel Roberts Noble Foundation name for some 62-plus years, I wondered why the change," Simmons said.
+"Having been part of and accustomed to Noble Foundation name for some 62-plus years, I wondered why the change," Simmons said.
 "However, I see that the change should open up more opportunities to increase the various services of the Noble Research Institute.
 The forward thinkers within the organization who suggested and investigated the advantages of the change are to be commended."